Raspberry Pi barcode scanner: connect OEM barcode scanners modules with Raspberry Pi

 Part III: Make the OEM barcode scanner module work with Raspberry Pi system/ Python Sample code:

-We developed Python sample code to work with our scanners so that you can copy our source codes and program your system very quickly and no need to write the whole code one by one; save your time and speed up your integration work!
+We developed Python sample code to work with our scanners so that you can copy our source code and program your system very quickly, without needing to write the whole code one by one; save your time and speed up your integration work!

 In this article, we choose RT214 as an example to do the programming.
-Below we show how they work together when they connect via TTL-232, USB-CDC, and USB-HID.
+Below, we show how they work together when they connect via USB (USB-CDC, USB-HID).

 Step 1: Hardware connection